4GeeksAcademy/cybersecurity-syllabus/semana-1/fundamentals-of-information-security.md

 - Possession-based Authentication - based on something the user possesses.
 - Characteristics-based Authentication - based on a physical characteristic of the user.

-Authorization is a part of the operating system that protects system resources by allowing them to be used only by those consumers who have been granted authorization to do so.
+Authorization is a part of the operating system that protects system resources by allowing them to be used only by those consumers who have been granted authorization.
 Resources include files and other data objects, programs, devices, and functionalities provided by applications.
 Examples of consumers are system users, programs, and other devices.

 The authorization process is used to decide whether the person, program, or device "X" has permission to access the data, functionality, or service.

 ## Two-Factor Authentication

-**Two-Factor** Authentication is a tool provided by various online service providers that adds an additional layer of security to the login process of your internet accounts.
-The mechanics are simple: when a user logs into their personal account on an online service, this tool requests them to confirm the ownership of their account by providing two distinct factors.
+**Two-Factor** Authentication is a tool provided by various online service providers that adds a layer of security to the login process of your internet accounts.
+The mechanics are simple: when a user logs into their account on an online service, this tool requests them to confirm the ownership of their account by providing two distinct factors.
 The first of these is the password.
 The second can be various things, depending on the service.
 In the most common cases, it is often a code sent to a mobile phone via SMS or to an email account.
-The fundamental essence of this tool boils down to the fact that if you want to log into one of your personal accounts, you must "know something" and "own something."
+The fundamental essence of this tool boils down to the fact that if you want to log into one of your accounts, you must "know something" and "own something."
 For example, to access a company's virtual private network, you might need both a password and a USB key.

 ## Access Control